-- (6) With a cam action system, move the cam lever upwards and swing it into the CLOSED position (fig. 8 a & b).
-The lever should now be parallel to the seat stay or chain stay and curved toward the wheel.
-To apply enough clamping force, you should have to wrap your fingers around the fork blade for leverage, and the lever should leave a clear imprint in the palm of your hand. - (7) With a through-bolt or bolt-on system, tighten the fasteners to the torque specifications in the hub manufacturer's instructions.
+- (a) With a cam-action system, move the cam lever upward and swing it into the CLOSED position (Fig. 8a & 8b).
+The lever should now be parallel to the seatstay or chainstay and curved toward the wheel.
+To apply enough clamping force, you should have to wrap your fingers around the seatstay or chainstay for leverage, and the lever should leave a clear imprint in the palm of your hand. - (b) With a through-bolt or bolt-on system (Fig. 11a), tighten the fasteners to the torque specifications in the hub manufacturer's instructions. - (c) If you have a threaded through-bolt cam-action system